Gate Locks for Wooden Gates & Garage Doors: A Guide

 however, in our opinion, assuming somebody has access to the rear of the gate or

-correctly fitted padbolt (with padlock added)- and at least a padbolt is supplied with bolts to secure
+door then it is not quite as secure as a correctly fitted padbolt (with padlock added)- and at least a padbolt is supplied with bolts to secure

 it through the gate rather than just screws that the long throw gate locks come